actigraph/StudyAdminAPIDocumentation/sections/subjects.md

         ]
     ]

-Subject Bed Times [v1.3]
+Subject Sleep Periods
 ---
- Returns a list of bed times for a subject.  `Start` and `stop` arguments are optional.
-If `start` is supplied, bed times returned will be filtered where the In Bed Time falls on or after the supplied `start` time.
-If `stop` is supplied, bed times returned will be filtered where the In Bed Time falls before the supplied `stop` time.
+ Returns a list of sleep periods for a subject.  `Start` and `stop` arguments are optional.
+If `start` argument is supplied, sleep periods returned will be filtered where the In Bed Time falls on or after the supplied `start` time.
+If `stop` is supplied, sleep periods returned will be filtered where the In Bed Time falls before the supplied `stop` time.

 **Request:**